Has rolling over started to interrupt your baby’s sleep? Here’s what to do when your baby rolls over in their sleep and cries!

 Say Goodbye to the Swaddle

-As soon as you see your baby roll for the first time, it’s time to transition them out of a swaddle.
+As soon as you see your baby roll for the first time, it’s time to transition out of a swaddle.
 Even if your baby starts to show signs of rolling, you should transition them out of the swaddle.

-It’s very important that your baby’s arms and hands are free if they roll onto their stomach while sleeping.
+It’s important that your baby’s arms and hands are free if they roll onto their stomach while sleeping.
 They’ll need their arms free to roll back, or to lift their head and move it to the side to breathe.

 Keep the Sleep Area Free of Bumpers and Bedding